Details of what information I collect from you, what I do with it and who it might be shared with.

 When you first come to counselling, I will collect your personal information as part of an agreed counselling contract.
 This contract acts as the foundation of our work together.

-Personal information I usually request of you includes: your name, postal address, email address, telephone number, GP contact details and contact details of your next-of-kin.
+Personal information I usually request of you includes: your name, postal address, email address, telephone number and the telephone number of an emergency contact person.

 I also keep concise notes on your progress in counselling.
 These notes are anonymised, coded with a reference number and stored separately from your contact details.